edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

 * If your forgot how to write the html tags, you can reference all html tags here https://developer.mozilla.org/en-US/docs/Web/HTML/Element
 * **Do not use any CSS**
-* Commit code and push to github
+* Stage, commit, and push to github

 ### 7. Partner Do (10 minutes)